sagemath/trac_to_gh/Issue 6370.md

 # Issue 6370: notebook -- REST search of docs in live mode is completely broken

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6370

 Original creator: was